Tithe.ly Sites Review: The Best All-in-One Church Platform?

 tithely homepage screenshot

 Tithe.ly Sites is the best all-in-one solution for churches that want website + giving + app in a single platform.
 The integrated giving alone saves most churches $50+/month in separate tool costs.
-Design quality is good but not Squarespace-level.
-The free tier is generous enough to get started, and the ecosystem advantage (everything in one dashboard) is genuinely valuable.
+Design quality is good but not Squarespace-level — see the full Squarespace vs Tithe.ly comparison.
+Tithe.ly Sites is just $19/month with a 30-day free trial, and the ecosystem advantage (everything in one dashboard) is genuinely valuable.

 Our rating: 4.3 out of 5 for churches